Abraham Lincoln and slavery: Views on African Americans

 Known as the Great Emancipator, Lincoln was a complicated figure who wrestled with his own views on race.
 Through changing times, successive generations have interpreted Lincoln's views on African Americans differently.
-According to Henry Louis Gates Jr.: "To apply 20th century beliefs and standards to an America of 1858 and declare Abraham Lincoln a 'racist' is a faulty formula that unfairly distorts Lincoln's true role in advancing civil and human rights.
+According to Henry Louis Gates Jr., "To apply 20th century beliefs and standards to an America of 1858 and declare Abraham Lincoln a 'racist' is a faulty formula that unfairly distorts Lincoln's true role in advancing civil and human rights.
 By the standards of his time, Lincoln's views on race and equality were progressive and truly changed minds, policy and most importantly, hearts for years to come."

 Lincoln's primary audience was white (male) voters.
 Lincoln's views on slavery, race equality, and African-American colonization are often intermixed.
 During the 1858 debates with Stephen Douglas, Lincoln stated that the "physical difference between the white and black races ... will forever forbid the two races living together on terms of social and political equality".
 He added that "there must be the position of superior and inferior, and I, as much as any other man, am in favor of having the superior position assigned to the white race."
-On August 22, 1862, he said to a delegation of five black men whom he'd invited to the White House:

-You and we are different races.
-We have between us a broader difference than exists between almost any other two races.
-Whether it is right or wrong I need not discuss, but this physical difference is a great disadvantage to us both, as I think your race suffer very greatly, many of them by living among us, while ours suffer from your presence.
-In a word we suffer on each side.

-While president, as the Civil War progressed, Lincoln advocated or implemented anti-slavery policies, including the Emancipation Proclamation and limited suffrage for African Americans, which he had earlier opposed.
+While president, as the Civil War progressed, Lincoln advocated and implemented anti-slavery policies, including the Emancipation Proclamation and limited suffrage for African Americans, which he had earlier opposed.
 Former slave and leading abolitionist Frederick Douglass unequivocally regarded Lincoln as sharing "the prejudices of his white fellow-countrymen against the Negro", but also observed of Lincoln that "in his company, I was never reminded of my humble origin, or of my unpopular color."
 According to Douglass, Lincoln "was preeminently the white man's President" and also, "emphatically the black man's President: the first to show any respect to their rights as men".

 Douglass attested to Lincoln's genuine respect for him and other blacks, and to the wisdom of Lincoln's course of action in obtaining both the preservation of the Union (his sworn duty as president) and the freeing of the slaves.
 In an 1876 speech at the unveiling of the Freedmen's Monument in Memory of Abraham Lincoln (later renamed the Emancipation Memorial), he defended Lincoln's actions: